82nd Biennial Convention – June 21-24, 2018

 - Alumni club delegates

 The General Convention begins at 7:30 PM on Thursday, June 21 with the Opening Session, and concludes at 10:00 PM on Saturday, June 23.
-The tentative schedule can be found here.
+The schedule can be found here.

 Please note that special educational programming will be occurring for undergraduates, chapter advisory board members, house corporation officers, and alumni club delegates starts Thursday afternoon.
 Please plan your arrival time accordingly.